splytanalytics/splyt-unreal/readme.md

 # Splyt Unreal Engine 4 SDK
-This is the Splyt Unreal Engine 4 software development kit.
-This SDK should provide everything needed to integrate your Unreal Engine project with Splyt Analytics.
+This is the Splyt Unreal Engine 4 software development kit and should provide everything needed to integrate your Unreal Engine project with Splyt Analytics.
 This SDK is in Unreal's plugin format for ease of installation.

 This documentation does not explain how to use the Splyt Platform its self, but how to install and integrate this plugin.
 The plugin is built off of the core [Splyt C++ SDK](https://github.com/splytanalytics/splyt-cpp), so more in depth API information can be found there.